Wednesday 12 July 2017

 “This fact is a testament to the preventive impact of effective HIV treatment and highlights the need to maximise access to treatment in order to minimise and ultimately eradicate HIV transmission.
 Spreading the U=U message is also an important way to help reduce the stigma experienced by people living with HIV, whose sexual partners may fear infection unnecessarily.”

-The U=U statement is based on evidence from the PARTNER study (published in the Journal of the American Medical Association, 12 July 2016) which reported that the risk of HIV transmission with effective treatment is negligible.
+The U=U statement is based on evidence from the PARTNER study (published in the Journal of the American Medical Association, 12 July 2016).

 Notes for editors